PlatteauFelix/IndustryProject/README.md

 # 3. Detection

 ## 3.1 Goal Detection
-yolov5 is a object detector we use to find the ball. the Ball detection happens in the DetectYolo.py in the yolov5 folder. we used yolov5's detect.py as a base to build our project. the final clips are also made in this file.
+Yolov5 is a object detector we use to find the ball.
+The Ball detection happens in the DetectYolo.py in the yolov5 folder.
+We used yolov5's detect.py as a base to build our project.
+The final clips are also made in this file.

 ## 3.2 Goal Detection

-To detect the goal we used Unet. this gets called in the DetectYolo file but happens in DetectUnet.
+To detect the goal we used Unet.
+This gets called in the DetectYolo file but happens in DetectUnet.
-A polygon is created from this goal detection wich is used to see if a ball is in the goal contours. there is a check that reruns the unet detect every 100 frames until a goal is found. this starts an additional check that runs 3 times to use the biggest found polygon to prevent gaps in the goal contours.
+A polygon is created from this goal detection wich is used to see if a ball is in the goal contours.
+There is a check that reruns the unet detect every 100 frames until a goal is found.
+This starts an additional check that runs 3 times to use the biggest found polygon to prevent gaps in the goal contours.

 ---